Old school tattoos.

 Finally, long exposure to the sun can break down the tattoo pigment.
 You should pay attention to that for the rest of your life.

-So getting your forearm tattooed just before you leave on a trip is not very convenient.
+Getting your lower arm tattooed right before you leave for a holiday is not very wise.

 Getting a tattoo during the winter/autumn/spring makes more sense but that shouldn't hold you back from getting one in the summer.